 Keylink International (B.V.I.)
-Inc. - The Company sells products to, and purchases inventory from, companies owned by Keylink.
-The Company sold products to companies owned by Keylink, totaling 1%, 3% and 2% of net sales for the years ended December 31, 2013, 2012 and 2011, respectively.
-Also for the years ended December 31, 2013, 2012 and 2011, 1% of the Company's net sales were from semiconductor products purchased from companies owned by Keylink.
-In addition, the Company's subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of their manufacturing process (metal plating and environmental services) to, Keylink.
-The Company also pays a consulting fee to Keylink.
-The aggregate amounts for these services for the years ended December 31, 2013, 2012 and 2011 were \$17 million, \$16 million and \$17 million, respectively.
+Inc. - We sell products to, and purchase inventory from, companies owned by Keylink.
+We sold products to companies owned by Keylink, totaling 1%, 1% and 3% of net sales for the years ended December 31, 2014, 2013 and 2012, respectively.
+In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
+We also pay a consulting fee to Keylink.
+The aggregate amounts for these services for the years ended December 31, 2014, 2013 and 2012 were approximately \$19 million, \$17 million and \$19 million, respectively.